jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 ## Mixed Ideological Politics Come By Ending Stories

-When someone is telling you a story on cable news or Twitter, and the hero and villian argue back and forth endlessly about who is "wrong", you're watching people use each other to give a performance.
+Despite the emotions over gender pronouns, proud boys groups, and other culture wars content, today's fiery politics is about resources.
+Try to support gender pronouns while wearing t-shirt that says shut down all universities.
+Try going to a Trump rally with a sign that says "end the oil age".

+You won't be welcomed in either group for the same reason wrestlers can't punch each other in a match.
+Progressives and Conservatives are disciplines that teach a small toolbox of tools.
+Because at the end of the day, people aren't ideologies.
+They are biological beings that need food, water, shelter and therefore have bills to pay, and thus need someone to buy the techniques and tools they know how to use.

+Religious Conservatives who find little time for charity, and environmental Progressives who fly around the world make an unconscious choice to mock each other to give a performance that'll hide their stepmother like publin persona's.
 Ideologues only talk about things like justice, liberty, history, culture to appeal to their audience's personal tastes.
-In reality they only want to close a sale.
+In reality they only want to close a sale on their aging selection of tools.

 The giveaway is the lack of conclusions.

 Echo chambers don't like conclusions because they force reflection on whether the hero, his philosophy, and his chosen tools changed the world or not.
 For example, if a boxer gets choked unconscious in a mixed-martial arts fight, he must reflect on his tactics the same way Cinderella did after her dress was torn to shreds.

 However, today's ideologues are not Cinderella, mixed-martial artists, or doctors searching for the best possible tools and techniques needed to win your fight.
-Rather, ideologues are old martial arts teachers selling their limited tools and techniques regardless of outcomes.
+Rather, ideologues like the cliche liberal professor and outcast conservative professor are old martial arts teachers selling their limited tools and techniques.

 Remember, it was only when curious fighters said, "what discipline is best?" and engaged in real fights and listened to their pains, that martial artists realized no discipline can be the single-source of truth and so fighters only blossom when they learn from everybody.